 When to get a loan to pay the IRS

-If you end up owing Uncle Sam a significant amount of money, it may make sense to borrow the funds to pay.
+If you end up owing money on your tax return, it may make sense to borrow the funds to pay.

-Before you apply for a loan, make sure you’re caught up on filing and paying the current year’s taxes.
+Before you apply for a loan, make sure you’re caught up filing your income tax return and paying the current year’s taxes.

 Parent advises, “It makes no sense to pay off yesterday’s tax bill and penalties, just to get hit with underpayment penalties for this year.
 Millions of Americans on the IRS penalty treadmill have paid billions over the years that they wouldn’t have if they’d had a better strategy.”